 Joyce Carol Oates

 There is no more versatile and accomplished American writer than Joyce Carol Oates.
-The author of many books, Oates has penned bestselling novels, critically acclaimed collections of short fiction, as well as essays, plays, poetry, a memoir, A Widow’s Story, and an unlikely bestseller, On Boxing.
+The author of many books, Oates has penned bestselling novels, critically acclaimed collections of short fiction, as well as essays, plays, poetry, and her memoir, A Widow’s Story.

 Since 1963, over forty of Oates’s books have been included on the New York Times list of notable books of the year.
 Among her many honors are two O. Henry Prizes and two Bram Stoker Awards, the PEN/Malamud Award for Excellence in Short Fiction, World Fantasy Award, and M. L. Rosenthal Award from the National Institute of Arts and Letters.
 In 2009, Oates was given the Ivan Sandrof Lifetime Achievement Award by the National Book Critics Circle.
 In 2012, she was awarded both the Mailer Prize for Lifetime Achievement and the PEN Center USA Award for Lifetime Achievement.
 In March 2014 she was awarded the Poets & Writers Distinguished Lifetime Award, and in 2017 the Bilbao BBK Ja!
 Prize.
 In 2019 she was awarded The Jerusalem Prize, and in 2020 she was awarded the Prix mondial Cino Del Duca.